 but when the urge struck

 prepared two layers of pastry dough

 one laid below and the other above

 with egg and vanilla and zest.

 who plowed the local soil …

-Before this dessert made its way to Naples, a good 200 years had passed.
-In fact, it was not until 1818 that an innkeeper, Pasquale Pintauro, came to recognize this delicacy and, after trying it, remained ecstatic about it.
+It seems that before this dessert made its way to Naples, a good 200 years passed.
+In fact, according to tradition, it was not until 1818 that an innkeeper, Pasquale Pintauro, came to recognize this delicacy during a trip to Amalfi and, after trying it, remained ecstatic about it.
 He decided, however, to revise the recipe, eliminating the cream and the sour cherries from the filling and to thin the dough, thus the sfogliatella was born.
-Pintauro turned his osteria on via Toledo into a confectionery laboratory with the original sign, but under new management, ready to entice the passersby with the fragrant pastries.
+Pintauro turned his osteria on the central via Toledo of Naples into a confectionery laboratory.
+The laboratory is still there, with the original sign but under new management, ready to entice the passersby with the fragrant pastries.

-If reading all this trivia about Neapolitan sfogliatella is making your mouth water but you’re too far from Naples to visit the historic Pintauro Bakery in via Toledo or Attanasio’s Bakery of Central Station, the only solution is to make it at home.
+If reading all this trivia about Neapolitan sfogliatella is making your mouth water but you’re too far from Naples to visit the historic Pintauro Bakery in via Toledo or Attanasio’s Bakery of Central Station, a solution could be to make it at home.
 The only question that remains is: short crust or curly?
 You decide!